Benjamin Franklin: Views on religion, morality, and slavery

-The motion met with resistance and was never brought to a vote.
+The motion gained almost no support and was never brought to a vote.

-Franklin was an enthusiastic supporter of the evangelical minister George Whitefield during the First Great Awakening.
+Franklin was an enthusiastic admirer of the evangelical minister George Whitefield during the First Great Awakening.
 He did not himself subscribe to Whitefield's theology, but he admired Whitefield for exhorting people to worship God through good works.
 He published all of Whitefield's sermons and journals, thereby earning a lot of money and boosting the Great Awakening.

 When he stopped attending church, Franklin wrote in his autobiography:

-Franklin retained a lifelong commitment to the Puritan virtues and political values he had grown up with, and through his civic work and publishing, he succeeded in passing these values into the American culture permanently.
-He had a "passion for virtue".
+Franklin retained a lifelong commitment to the non-religious Puritan virtues and political values he had grown up with, and through his civic work and publishing, he succeeded in passing these values into the American culture permanently.
+He had a "passion for virtue."
 These Puritan values included his devotion to egalitarianism, education, industry, thrift, honesty, temperance, charity and community spirit.
+Thomas Kidd states, "As an adult, Franklin touted ethical responsibility, industriousness, and benevolence, even as he jettisoned Christian orthodoxy."

 The classical authors read in the Enlightenment period taught an abstract ideal of republican government based on hierarchical social orders of king, aristocracy and commoners.
 It was widely believed that English liberties relied on their balance of power, but also hierarchal deference to the privileged class.
 "Puritanism ... and the epidemic evangelism of the mid-eighteenth century, had created challenges to the traditional notions of social stratification" by preaching that the Bible taught all men are equal, that the true value of a man lies in his moral behavior, not his class, and that all men can be saved.
 Franklin, steeped in Puritanism and an enthusiastic supporter of the evangelical movement, rejected the salvation dogma but embraced the radical notion of egalitarian democracy.

 Franklin's commitment to teach these values was itself something he gained from his Puritan upbringing, with its stress on "inculcating virtue and character in themselves and their communities."
 These Puritan values and the desire to pass them on, were one of his quintessentially American characteristics and helped shape the character of the nation.
 Max Weber considered Franklin's ethical writings a culmination of the Protestant ethic, which ethic created the social conditions necessary for the birth of capitalism.